-Seniors (12th) interested in participating in an off-campus internship, must submit a request to Mr. Fritzenschaft and Ms. Walker by August 24th.
+Seniors (12th) interested in participating in an off-campus internship, must submit a request to Mrs. Kalantar-Corondo no later than August 30th.
 Students who are approved must complete a student internship agreement prior to starting the internship.
 Any violation of the agreement or student code of conduct may result in removal from the program.